SashaKuperman1973/TestDataFramework/README.md

 This is a unit testing tool.
 It randomizes values in your classes automatically so you don't need to do data entry.
 It is currently in beta.

+NEW FEATURES in this release:

+- POCO classes.
+- GUI code generation tool

-It includes the ability to write out objects to a database to populate it for tests which involve data access.
+This tool includes the ability to write out objects to a database for tests which involve data access.
-Using an uncommitted transaction scope makes it possible for the data to be temporary only.

 Foreign/primary key relationships can be specified and are respected.
-Currently only SQL Server is supported.
+Currently only SQL Server is supported, plus the option to generate in-memory objects only.

+Using an uncommitted transaction scope makes it possible for data written to a database to be temporary only.
 New implementations of the persistence layer can be created to support additional database systems or any other persistence medium.

 The entry point is the IPopulator factory.
 For in-memory object population the usage of the factory is: